Montauk, New York

-Montauk (/ˈmɒntɔːk/ MON-tawk) is a hamlet and census-designated place (CDP) in the Town of East Hampton in Suffolk County, New York, on the eastern end of the South Shore of Long Island.
+Montauk (/ˈmɒntɔːk/ MON-tawk) is a hamlet and census-designated place (CDP) in East Hampton and Suffolk County, New York, on the eastern end of the South Shore of Long Island.
 As of the 2020 United States census, the CDP's population was 4,318.

-The CDP encompasses an area that stretches approximately 13 mi from Napeague, New York, to the easternmost tip of New York State at Montauk Point Light.
+The CDP encompasses an area that stretches approximately 13 mi from Napeague to the easternmost tip of New York State at Montauk Point Light.
 The hamlet encompasses a small area about halfway between the two points.

-Located at the tip of the South Fork peninsula of Long Island, 118 mi east of Midtown Manhattan, Montauk has been used as an Army, Navy, Coast Guard, and Air Force base.
+Located at the tip of the South Fork peninsula of Long Island, 118 mi east of New York City, Montauk has been used as an Army, Navy, Coast Guard, and Air Force base.
 The Montauk Point Light was the first lighthouse in New York state and is the fourth oldest active lighthouse in the United States.

-Montauk is a major tourist destination and has six state parks.
+Montauk is a major tourist destination with six state parks.
 It is particularly famous for its fishing, claiming to have more world saltwater fishing records than any other port in the world.
 Located 20 mi off the Connecticut coast, it is home to the largest commercial and recreational fishing fleet in New York state.